inaturalist/SeekReactNative/README.md

 1. Edit `package.json` and update the `version` per semantic versioning rules: bump the patch version if the only changes were bug fixes, bump minor version if there were new features, and bump the major version if the app was completely re-written or can't import data from previous versions.
 1. `npm install` to set the version in `package-lock.json`
 1. Commit changes
-1. Bump the build numbers
+1. Bump the build numbers manually
 1. Commit changes
 1. `bundle exec fastlane android internal`
 1. `bundle exec fastlane ios beta`